 DAPHNE’S TWO WEEK TRIP TO KERALA IN MAY route & tour description

 Daphne got in touch with us to help plan her trip to India.
-She was traveling to India in the summer month of May and wasn’t sure where she could travel to.
-Having extensively explored North India in the past, she wanted to travel to South India.
-She was wondering if it is possible to do Kerala in May.
+She was travelling to India in the summer month of May and wasn’t sure where she could travel to.
+Having extensively explored the North of India in the past, she wanted to travel to South India this time ’round.
+She was wondering if it was possible to do Kerala in May.

 Daphne considers herself to be a flashpacker.
-She wanted to experience the wild-life and beaches of Kerala while simultaneously, exploring the usual favorites – the Backwaters of Alleppey and Cochin.
+She wanted to experience the wild-life and beaches of Kerala while simultaneously, exploring the usual favorites – the backwaters of Alleppey and Kochi.

 DAPHNE’S TWO WEEK TRIP TO KERALA IN MAY Tour itinerary

 Mumbai can certainly be called a mega city with a metropolitan population estimate of 21 Millions.
 Traditionally not a tourist favorite, the locals will assure you there a certain charm to the city which you will discover if you take time to explore.

 Mysore (or Mysuru), a city in India's southwestern Karnataka state, was the capital of the Kingdom of Mysore from 1399 to 1947 and is therefore known for its glittering royal heritage and magnificent monuments and buildings.
 Most visitors come to see the world heritage-listed palace or to practice Ashtanga yoga in the many institutes.

 Wayanad is a disctrict in the north of Kerala famous for its lush greenery and tea- and coffee estates.
 Less touristy than Munnar or Thekkady further south, this place welcomes hikers and nature lovers with easy to moderate hiking routes through forests and plantations to waterfalls and view points.